every day at

 Carson Tahoe Health evolved from Carson Tahoe Regional Healthcare, which was originally known as Carson Tahoe Hospital, founded in 1949.

-At Carson Tahoe Hospital, we’ve been meeting the needs of our community for decades, and while a lot has changed since we first opened our doors in 1949, one thing hasn’t – our commitment to providing exceptional healthcare to our region in a state-of-the-art, healing environment that puts patients first.
+Carson Tahoe has been meeting the needs of our community for decades, and while a lot has changed since we first opened our doors in 1949, one thing hasn’t – our commitment to providing exceptional healthcare to our region in a state-of-the-art, healing environment that puts patients first.

 It all started in the late 1940s, when Carson City was a small town of 2,500 people.
 It was a charming community with tree-lined residential streets and only one paved road, Carson Street.